ttessarolo/presence-controller/README.md

 ### Function Parameters

-Alternatively, you can pass the configuration as an object to the `getPresences` function:
+Alternatively, you can pass the configuration as an object to the functions:

 - `ROUTER_ADDRESS`: The address of the router.
 - `OVERVIEW_PAGE`: The overview page of the router (default: `/overview.html`).